Pinus ponderosa: Description

-Pinus ponderosa is a large coniferous pine (evergreen) tree.
+Pinus ponderosa is a large coniferous tree.
 The bark helps distinguish it from other species.
 Mature to overmature individuals have yellow to orange-red bark in broad to very broad plates with black crevices.
 Younger trees have blackish-brown bark, referred to as "blackjacks" by early loggers.
 The five varieties or subspecies, as classified by some botanists, can be identified by their characteristically bright-green needles (contrasting with blue-green needles that distinguish Jeffrey pine).
 The Pacific subspecies has the longest at 15–24 cm and most flexible needles in plume-like fascicles of three, and green immature cones.
 The North Plateau or Columbia ponderosa pine has long 12–20.5 cm and relatively flexible needles in fascicles of three, and purple immature cones.
 The Rocky Mountains subspecies has shorter 9.2–14.4 cm and stouter needles growing in bushy, tuft-like fascicles of two or three, and usually green immature cones (but purple at high altitudes).
 The southwestern subspecies has stout needles 11.2–19.8 cm long, in fascicles of three (averaging 68.5-89 mm).
 The central High Plains subspecies is characterized by the fewest branches (1.4 per whorl, on average; stout, upright branches at narrow angles from the trunk; and long green needles 14.8–17.9 cm extending farthest along the branch, resembling a fox tail.
 Needles are widest, stoutest, and fewest (averaging 56-71 mm) for the species.

 The egg-shaped cones, which are often found in great number under trees, are 8-13 cm long.
 Each scale has a sharp point.

 Sources differ on the scent of P. ponderosa.
 Some state that the bark smells of turpentine, which could reflect the dominance of terpenes (alpha- and beta-pinenes, as well as delta-3-carene).
 Others state that it has no distinctive scent, while still others state that the bark smells like vanilla if sampled from a furrow.
 Sources agree that the Jeffrey pine is more strongly scented than the ponderosa pine.
 When carved into, pitch-filled stumps emit a scent of fresh pitch.